 Areas of Expertise

-The next section of your sales resume should be one titled “Areas of Expertise” or “Core Competencies”.
-This is the section where you can list any hard skills you possess that are applicable to the specific position you are applying for.
+The next section of your sales resume should be titled “Areas of Expertise” or “Core Competencies.”
+This is the section where you can list any hard skills you possess that apply to the specific position you are applying for.
 This list of skills will also be keywords that will help your resume get past the applicant tracking systems.

 List any areas that you are very familiar with or are highly skilled in.
 Hard skills are tangible skills that are easy to quantify.